JoseKilo/django_warnings/README.md

 First of all, you need to `django_warnings` to your `INSTALLED_APPS`.

-In order to generate Warnings from a Model, you need to add a Mixin to it and to reference which methods will be used to actually produce Warnings.
+In order to generate Warnings from a Model, you need to add a Mixin to it and to decorate the methods that will be used to actually produce Warnings.

+    from django_warnings.mixins import WarningsMixin
+    from django_warnings.decorators import register_warning

     class TestModel(WarningsMixin, models.Model):

         name = models.TextField()

-        warning_methods = ['some_warnings_method']

-        # Used for easier assertion
-        warning_message = 'Warning, 1 is not equal to 2'
+        @register_warning

-        def some_warnings_method(self):
+        def some_multi_warning_method(self):
             warnings = []

             if 1 != 2:
-                warnings.append(self.warning_message)
+                warnings.append('Warning 1 is not equal to 2')

+            if 2 != 3:
+                warnings.append('Warning 2 is not equal to 3')

             return warnings

+        @register_warning
+        def some_multi_warning_method(self):
+            warnings = []
+            if 1 != 2:
+                return 'Warning 1 is not equal to 2'

 Then you can access a `warnings` property on every instance of your model.

     >> test_model = TestModel()
-    >> test_model.warnings
+    >> test_model.warnings.all()
     ['Warning, 1 is not equal to 2']

-Keep in mind that your model `warning_methods` will be called each time you use the `warnings` property.
+Keep in mind that your models warning methods will be called each time you use the `warnings` property.

 ## Django-rest-framework compatible API